jignesh3094/How-to-create-custom-muti-steps-form-using-Angular-/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

-# How to run this code
+## How to run this code

-First step : Clone this url
+First step : Clone this url.
-Second step : run npm install command
+Second step : run npm install command.
-Thid step: run npm run or ng serve command
+Thid step: run npm run or ng serve command.

 ## Development server